Should Every Female Cat Be Neutered?

 Coat length and texture are both associated with sex hormone.
 As a general rule, male sex hormone enhances hair growth so males are hairier than females, and the skin on their necks and forelimbs is thicker.
 After neutering, a female’s male hormone (She produces male hormone in her adrenal gland.) may affect her coat, which can grow thicker and more luxurious.

-Ovariectomy Is Less Invasive Procedure
+Why Ovariectomy Is Less Invasive

 Over 30 years ago, French vets switched from the ‘ovariohysterectomy’, removing the ovaries and uterus, to the ‘ovariectomy’, removing just the ovaries.
 This is a less invasive procedure.
 The incision is smaller and much less tissue – only the two relatively small ovaries – is removed.
 By the later 1990s all continental veterinary schools had switched to the ovariectomy as their first choice neutering procedure.